5106 Whitman Way, Carlsbad, CA 92008

 If you need to attach your headphone cable because a broken or snapped piece came away, you can use cable ties to secure it.

-You could also buy a new headphone band and then follow the manufacturer’s instructions to replace it – this can be a bit fiddly, so be patient while you do it.
+You could also buy a new headphone band and then follow the manufacturer’s instructions to replace it.
+This can be a bit tricky, so be patient while you do it.

 You don’t need to throw broken headphones away.
 The first thing you should always do is see if you can fix them yourself.